 - Identify how change affects people and how resistance can be harnessed

-- Evaluate strategic plans and develop programmes that tackle complex issues
+- Evaluate strategic plans and develop improvement programmes

 - Identify styles of learning and leading and develop new leadership skills